AEllie-SK/AEllie-SK/README.md

 - 👋 Hi, I’m @AEllie-SK
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in data analytics
-- 🌱 I’m currently learning code optimization :)
+- 🌱 I’m currently workin on my analytics skills and buiding my portfolio on the same:)
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me: Email at seinkenaiyan@gmail.com

 <!---